time2backup/time2backup/docs/command.md

 ### Options
 ```
 -d, --date DATE  Explore file at backup DATE (use format YYYY-MM-DD-HHMMSS)
+-l, --latest     Explore only latest version
--a, --all        Explore all versions"
+-a, --all        Explore all versions
 -h, --help       Print help
 ```